Groveton High School (Texas)

-Groveton High School is a public high school located in the city of Groveton, Texas, USA, and classified as a 2A school by the University Interscholastic League.
+Groveton High School is a public high school located in the city of Groveton, Texas, United States, and classified as a 2A school by the University Interscholastic League (UIL).
 It is a part of the Groveton Independent School District located in central Trinity County.
 In 2015, the school was rated "Met Standard" by the Texas Education Agency.

 Athletics

 The Groveton Indians compete in volleyball, cross country, American football, basketball, track, baseball and softball.